 Once again, the carrier signal is produced by the ring modulator itself.

-You may have trouble with the terminology difference of modulator and carrier.
+You may have trouble with the terminology difference between modulator and carrier.
 I certainly did when I first got into ring modulators.
 I remember it this way: the carrier is ever-present in the ring mod unit and the guitar/instrument input signal is modulating the ever-present carrier.

 As we’ll discuss shortly, the effect of ring modulation doesn’t discriminate between modulator and carrier.
 However, to be technically correct, the carrier is the signal produced by the ring mod unit.

 The Ring Modulation Effect

 The output of the ring modulator is made of the sum and difference frequencies of the modulator and carrier waves.
 This is the same as with amplitude modulation except that ring modulation does not output the carrier signal nor does it output the modulator signal.

 Note that some ring modulator pedals will have a wet/dry mix, which can re-introduce the dry/direct (carrier) signal.
 However, the ring mod circuit itself does not output the carrier (or the modulator) signals.

 The easiest explanation is possible with a sine wave modulator and a sine wave carrier.
 Let’s say the modulator has a frequency (fm) of 1,500 Hz and the carrier has a frequency (fc) of 700 Hz.
 Remember that sine waves only have a single frequency.